“On Owl’s Head I became enamored with hiking for the sake of hiking again… The list was losing relevance.”

 The access point to Owl’s Head, or at least the closest access point, is via the Lincoln Woods Trail.
 Crossing the footbridge over the Pemigewasset River, you are formally launched into an incredible hiking experience.

-The only problem with this hike, especially during peak foliage, are the first three miles of leaf-peeping tourists.
+The only problem with this hike, especially during peak foliage, are the first three miles where you bump into a litany of leaf-peeping tourists.
 In all of my time in the woods, I never saw a grouchier, more stressed-out and impolite crowd, than the swarms filling up the Lincoln Woods trail.
 No smiles.
 No nods.
 Everyone kept to themselves.
 It was weird after having met so many kind hearts, deeper in the woods.

-Still, most of my run-ins with mean spirits came in the afternoon, on my descent.
-By leaving early in the morning, just after sunset, I saw very few people on my way up.
-After the first mile I cleared everyone away and had the trail to myself.
-It allowed me to slow down and capture some special light.
+But most of my run-ins with the mean-spirited came in the afternoon, on my descent.
+By leaving early in the morning, just after sunrise, I saw very few people on my way up.
+After the first mile, everyone was in my rearview mirror, and I had the trail to myself.
+This allowed me to slow down and capture some special light.

 Where does this trail lead?